Looking for tips on free things to do in Raleigh? Or things to do on the cheap? We’ve got you covered!

 Besides Raleigh being surrounded by forest, another thing we love about living here are all the small lakes and parks.

-Getting out on a lake in a canoe or kayak, walking around them, or hiking in one of the parks is one of the top free things to do in Raleigh, especially in the fall season.
+Getting out on a lake in a canoe, SUP, or kayak (if you have your own), walking around them, or hiking in one of the parks is one of the best free things you can do in Raleigh, especially in the fall season when the weather is mild and sunny.

-Located near NC State University, Lake Johnson is one of our absolute favorite things to do in Raleigh NC.
+Located near NC State University, Lake Johnson is one of our absolute favorite lakes in Raleigh.

 This lake is a popular lake for students and all locals who like to get active.
 There’s a fantastic paved three-mile loop around the lake, plus two miles of unpaved trail.